-- Be a minimum of sixteen (16) years of age. - Have an individual NZFRS Registration and be a member of a NZFRS affiliated body.
-Have a valid Class 3 Commission in the discipline that they wish to upgrade. - Pass a written workbook and practical examination as set by the New Zealand Artistic Roller Sports Committee. - Application for a Class 2 Commission will be made to the New Zealand Artistic Roller Sports Committee. - The holder of a Class 3 Commission may apply for a Class 2 after meeting all of the following requirements: - By being invited to judge an Area Competition and submitting a report on events judged with the Class 2 application form. - By obtaining recommendations from NZFRS judges or officials participating at Area competitions.
+- Be a minimum of sixteen (16) years of age. - Have an individual NZFRS Registration and be a member of a NZFRSaffiliated body.
+Have a valid Class 3 Commission in the discipline that they wish to upgrade. - Pass a written workbook and practical examination as set by the New Zealand Artistic Roller Sports Committee.

+Application for a Class 2 Commission will be made to the New Zealan - Application for a Class 2 Commission will be made to the New Zealand Artistic Roller Sports Committee. - The holder of a Class 3 Commission may apply for a Class 2 after meeting all of the following requirements: - By being invited to judge an Area Competition and submitti ng a report on events judged with the Class 2 application form. - By obtaining recommendations from NZFRS judges or officials participating at Area competitions.